Unboxed-Software/solana-course/content/token22-in-the-client.md

 # TL;DR

 # Overview

--- Very briefly talk about what the `spl-token-22` program is.
--- Work on run-ons
+The Token 2022 program is a superset of the original Token program.
+It is also known as Token Extensions.
+We can fork the original token program and add any new functionality required.
+Although it's simple and easy to change and deploy the program, adoption across the whole ecosystem is a challenge.
+Also, Solana's programming model requires programs to be included in transactions along with accounts.
+This makes it complicated to create transactions involving multiple token programs.
+To solve these challenges, Token 2022 was developed and deployed to a different address than the original Token program.
+It can be accessed using the `TOKEN_2022_PROGRAM_ID` constant provided by `spl-token`.

-In Solana's token ecosystem, the interfaces for both the legacy token program and Token 2022 token program remain consistent, allowing the use of common `spl-token` helper functions across different token programs by simply swapping the program ID.
+In Solana's token ecosystem, the interfaces for both the legacy token program and Token 2022 token program remain consistent.
+This allows the use of common `spl-token` helper functions across different token programs by simply swapping the program ID.
 By default, if no program ID is provided, the functions revert to using the legacy token program.
 It's crucial to identify the program that owns a token whenever interacting with it.
 This information should be dynamically retrieved at the point of interaction.
 There are multiple ways top achieve this.
 For example, we can create a local database to store metadata about token mints, including the owning program.
 But in some cases, this might not be feasible.
 In that case, with the help of `spl-token` helper functions, we can fetch the owning program.
 We will see how to use those functions shortly.
 Most user interfaces will not differentiate between legacy tokens and Token22 tokens, necessitating logic to fetch and merge information from both types for a seamless experience.

 ## Differences between working with legacy tokens and Token22 tokens

--- The two programs, although functional the same, cannot be used together.

 When interacting with mints and tokens, the only thing you need to worry about is pointing your code to the correct Token program.
 If you want to create tokens using the legacy Token program, you need to ensure that you point to that program.
 If you want to create using the Token22 program you need to ensure that you point to the Token22 program.